irenecelebrin/computer-infrastructure/README.md

 ## Problems

-This sections includes a breakdown of the components in this repository.
+This section includes a breakdown of the components in this repository.
 Every component is explained in detail in [problems.ipynb](problems.ipynb).

 ### 1. Data from yfinance